 The system used is the same one that has been used for centuries in Morocco: hides are soaked in vessels of cow urine and water before being picked and laid out to dry.
 The hides are then placed in vats of diluted pigeon (how shall I put this nicely?) crap to be softened before being dyed.
 The Fez tanneries are a nod to tradition and the old way of doing things; it’s a sentiment that seems to reverberate around the city of Fez where all crafts are made by hand.
 Fez is considered the medieval capital of Morocco and regarded in the Arab world as the best preserved old city.

-Seeing the Sahara Desert is like stepping into a desktop screensaver, all at once familiar yet surreal, almost too pristine and too perfect to exist.
+Seeing the Sahara desert is like stepping into a desktop screensaver, all at once familiar yet surreal, almost too pristine and too perfect to exist.
 The moment you set foot on the sand, the desert seems to engulf you with its rolling orange-red sand dunes.
-The scenery isn’t as monotonous as one would think, instead it is stunning– extending as far as the eye can see like staring off into the horizon.
+The scenery isn’t as monotonous as one would think, instead it is stunning – extending as far as the eye can see.

 Ten days after arriving in Marrakech I found myself back in the Jemaa el-Fnaa square in front of the twisting paths of the famed medina.
 Everything about the scene was the same – the snake charmers I had expected, the henna artists I had imagined, the souks I had dreamt of – yet I was different.
 Having traveled around the country, I wasn’t as enamored with Marrakech as I had first been.